GulcanC/OPC_6/README.md

 npm install
 ```
 4. Create a project in mongoDB, specify a user with a specific username and password, and create a cluster
-5. Create a folder with name of "vars" in the repositoery "backend", inside "vars" create a file ".env" likes the file .env.example and write the following informations using your own data in this file. [backend/vars/.env]
+5. Create a folder with name of "vars" in the repository "backend", inside "vars" create a file ".env" likes the file .env.example and write the following informations using your own data in this file. [backend/vars/.env]

 ```
 PORT=3000